bao1018/ForceDirectedGraphPoC/arborjs/README.md

 Second, it can set node's properties like image, color and text.

 The problem is the canvas will redraw continuously before the layout stop.
-So it will cost a lot of cpu resources.
-So we can call its stop api after a setting time like setTimeout().
-When the layout stop, the graph keeps static until a user input event tiggers redraw().
+This will cost a lot of cpu resources.
+So we should call its stop api after a setting time by setTimeout().
+When the layout stop, the graph keeps static until a user input event tiggers redraw.

-Now we have integreted it with ETR.
-Though it has some problem, but it seems like fulfill our requirement.
+Now we have a branch integreted with arbor.
+Though it has some bugs, but it seems like arbor can fulfill our requirement.